sguox002/leetcode/review/hash.md

     }
 };
 ```
-### 676	Implement Magic Dictionary		Medium
+### 676	Implement Magic Dictionary		(-Medium-)
 a list of dictionary words.
-Given a word and if we modify exactly one letter, it will match
+Given a word and if we modify exactly one letter, it will match<br/>
 one approach: while we build the dictionary we replace each letter with $ and add into it. when check, we replace each letter with $, any string match then success
-or just remove that char.
+or just remove that char.<br/>
 ```cpp
     unordered_map<string,set<string>> mydict;
     MagicDictionary() {